We Live By The Sea

 Until now I had only been to either professional shows with “celebrities” or the opposite end my cousin’s college play.
-(Review soon)

 When a lonely boy, called Rhyan moved from the city to the coast.

 Katy who we met at the start greeted us by just asking us to touch our shoes three times,

-Which, was good to see, particularly since The National Autistic Society devised this play and Greenwich Theatre.
+Which, was good to see, particularly since The National Autistic Society devised this play with The Greenwich Theatre.

 Being a mum, to two girls on the Autistic Spectrum from two age groups.

 to bring my senses to the show to see, feel and hear on a different level.